Richland Academy of the Arts History

 2015-2016 - Strategic Planning has continued as the staff and board refine the policies and direction of the Academy for the future.
 This year (after 24 years) saw the inaugural production of the Nutcracker Ballet which will become an annual tradition at the Academy.
 The Education and Development Program at the Academy has been preparing for the new Sponsor Quality Review under the Ohio Department of Education.

-As Richland Academy continues to “broaden the arts door”, persons not poised for an arts career but wanting to experience the arts for sheer enjoyment and satisfaction have found the recreational track to be appealing.
+As Richland Academy continued to “broaden our arts door” so that persons not poised for an arts career but wanting to experience the arts for sheer enjoyment and satisfaction have found the recreational track to be appealing.
 Drop-In-Classes and multiple length classes offer more opportunity in a busy world no matter the age.
-Examples include the following: ukulele- all ages, keyboarding in Spanish, crafting, BUTI yoga.
-Student taking dance and music classes have a complete schedule of shows.
+Examples include the following: ukulele- all ages, keyboarding in Spanish, crafting, bootie yoga.
+Dance and music performances from our classes have a complete schedule of show.
 Our largest fundraiser “A Night at the Academy” to benefit the Scholarship Fund raised 21% more than last year.
-From Fall & Spring of 2013-2014 to Fall & Spring of 2016-2017 our student count has increased 54% and class registrations have grown by 24%.
+From Fall & Spring of 2013-2014 to Fall & Spring of 2016-2017 our student count has increased 65% and class registrations have grown by 81%.

 Richland Academy is a supporting resource for other organizations in our community:

 • Sister Cities first International Festival

 • The Charity Christmas Party for 800+ needy children